jlevy/og-equity-compensation/README.md

 determine the tax you owe, but we do suggest understanding the different kinds of taxes, how large they can be, and how each is “triggered” by different events.

-Given the complexity, most taxpayers aren’t aware of exactly how their income tax is calculated.
+Given the complexity, most taxpayers aren’t aware of exactly how their tax is calculated.
 It does take up
 [thousands of pages](http://www.slate.com/articles/news_and_politics/politics/2014/04/how_long_is_the_tax_code_it_is_far_shorter_than_70_000_pages.html)
 of the
 [federal tax code](https://www.gpo.gov/fdsys/pkg/USCODE-2016-title26/content-detail.html) and